halcy/Mastodon.py/docs/index.rst

 node running Mastodon by setting api_base_url when creating the api object (or creating an app).

+Mastodon.py aims to implement the complete public Mastodon API.
+As of this time, it is feature complete for Mastodon version 1.4.

 A note about rate limits
 ------------------------
 Mastodons API rate limits per IP.
 By default, the limit is 150 requests per 5 minute